countable-web/open-source-corporation/engineering/STACK_CHOICES.md

 | preprocessors (less/sass/stylus) | used rarely  | avoid, slowly migrate away |
 | postCSS       | not used | preferred for complex css needs |
 | CSS vars / scopes | not used | preferred |

+### Build System

+For front end builds, we're a bit oldschool by intent.
+We use CDNs, avoid minification of our code (it's tiny compared to libs), and avoid any build process where possible.
+We don't webpack, but rollup looks good if we need it.